Gust4voSales/appstore-rss-reviews-app/server/README.md

 # App Store RSS Reviews Server

 A Go backend service that polls iOS App Store Connect RSS feeds to fetch and store App Store RSS Reviews for a specific iOS app.
-The service provides a REST API to retrieve reviews from the last 96 hours (4 days).
+The service provides a REST API to retrieve reviews.

 ## Features